Kanika1305/Wordfind/README.md

 ## Requirements
 - C compiler (e.g., GCC) to compile the source code.
 - Standard input/output for user interaction.
+- ## Techologies Used:
+C language

+## Contributing

+Contributions are welcome!
+If you have any ideas for improvements, open an issue or create a pull request.

+## Author:
+Kanika Chauhan

+## Contacts:
+Email- kanika13c@gmail.com

 ## Example Usage
 ```bash
 gcc WordFind.c -o WordFind
 ./WordFind